RRCGN/OnGea-System/README.md

 ## Go Live
 Mount the webroot of your domain to the following directory and you are ready to go: ongea/web

+Once the system is running, log in with the Superadmin log-in data that you requested from info@ongea.eu – and then, for security reasons, instantly change the password.

 ## More Information